Historic California wildfires blamed for at least 11 deaths as firefighting efforts continue

 BEFORE AND AFTER IMAGES SHOW THE EXTENT OF WILDFIRE DAMAGE AROUND LOS ANGELES

 The economic toll of these fires is staggering.
-Initial estimates place the damage costs at around $52 billion, making the disaster one of the costliest events in U.S. history.
+Initial estimates place the damage costs at about $52 billion, making the disaster one of the costliest events in U.S. history.

-The Los Angeles Unified School District confirmed at least two elementary schools and a high school were either damaged or destroyed in the flames.
-All schools and offices will be closed through the rest of the week said it will continue assessing the situation over the next few days for the possibility of online learning to continue next week.
+The Los Angeles Unified School District confirmed that at least two elementary schools and a high school were damaged or destroyed by the flames.
+All schools and offices will be closed through the rest of the week, and they said they will continue assessing the situation over the next few days to determine whether online learning can continue next week.

-Reported water shortages, communication challenges hinder Palisades Fire
+Reported water shortages, communication challenges hinder battle against Palisades Fire

-The monstrous Palisades Fire ignited in the Santa Monica Mountains late Tuesday morning and exploded in a fury, consuming more than 19,000 acres as of the last check, according to CAL FIRE.
+The monstrous Palisades Fire ignited in the Santa Monica Mountains late Tuesday morning and exploded in a fury that has consumed more than 19,000 acres, according to CAL FIRE.

 FOX News Senior National Correspondent William La Jeunesse reported from the heart of the Palisades on Thursday, highlighting the critical issue of water shortages, with reports of depleted water tanks hindering firefighting efforts.
 While the Department of Water and Power (DWP) denies these claims, residents have been advised to boil tap water due to potential contamination.